joarca01/final-math-bsc-thesis/README.md

 The arithmetic progression $\equiv\ell\pmod{k}$ admits a Euclidean proof if and only if $\ell^2\equiv 1 \pmod{k}$.

-The work also aims to give a systematic, Euclidean and elemental method to build Euclidean proofs whenever the above condition is satisfied.
+The work also aims to give a systematic, Euclidean, and elemental method to build Euclidean proofs whenever the above condition is satisfied.

 ## Purpose of the repository

 This repository serves a double purpose.
 For one part, it stores the latest version of the BSc Thesis (in English), together with the Beamer presentation used to defend it (in Catalan).

-However, the main goal of this repository is to host the stable version of the $\LaTeX$, SageMath, and Python codes, together with the HTML templates that *effectively* implement a *systematic*, *elemental*, and *Euclidean* proof of the infinitude of primes $\equiv \ell\pmod{k}$, whenever Murty's conditins are satisfied.
+However, the main goal of this repository is to host the stable version of the $\LaTeX$, SageMath, and Python codes, together with the HTML templates that *effectively* implement a *systematic*, *elemental*, and *Euclidean* proof of the infinitude of primes $\equiv \ell\pmod{k}$, whenever Murty's conditions are satisfied.
 As far as the author is concerned, this is something new to the literature.

 ## Requirements

-The webpage we created (available at http://167.172.185.115) make the technical requirements to access the proofs virtually inexistent.
+The webpage we created (available at http://167.172.185.115) makes the technical requirements to access the proofs virtually nonexistent.
 In fact, this was a goal from the beginning of the thesis: we wanted to create an automated proof generator available to everyone.
 The only requisites to use the webpage are related to the supplied values of $k$ and $\ell$.
 Specifically, here's how to use the webpage:

 - Remember that the values of $k$ and $\ell$ must be positive integers, satisfying $\gcd(k,\ell)=1$.
 - Also, the condition $k>\ell$ must be met for $k>1$.
 Observe that this is not a limitation.
 If, say, $k=12$ and $\ell=17$, then the progression $12n+17$, $n\geqslant 0$ has the same terms as $12n+5$ for $n\geqslant 1$.
 The trick consists in considering $17 \bmod{12}=5$.